 The last free day of the trip, I returned to Auschwitz.
-In part, I decided to go back to make the best use of my time there.
+In part, I went back to make the best use of my time there.
 I mean, what else was I going to do?
-Go to the Oswiecm mall?
-And, after all, when is the next time I will be in Poland?
-And, in part, I felt like my time here was incomplete.
-I could not put my finger on it, but I knew that I was not yet finished.
+Go to the Oświęcim mall?
+And when will I return to Poland?
+I also felt like my time here was incomplete.
+I could not put my finger on it, but I knew I was not yet finished.
 So I went back.
-Early that Saturday morning, with a few of my colleagues, I walked the mile from our hotel in Oswiecim to the entrance of Auschwitz I.
+Early that Saturday morning, with a few of my colleagues, I walked the mile from our hotel in Oświęcim to Auschwitz I.

 When I arrived at Auschwitz II-Birkenau, I was not sure what to do.
-In the other camp, I knew that I wanted to visit the exhibition galleries.
-But here, there are no galleries to visit and, in that moment, I did not want to go back to the barrack, the latrine, or the registration building we’d gone to on our previous visit.
-I meandered around the site and finally found myself standing before Crematorium II.
-Again, seeking silenced, I moved to the far end of the structure away from the crowds of people.
-The remains of Crematorium II is one of the stops on the guided tour, so people frequently came and went.
-I sat there for several minutes thinking about this place, about the organized chaos of this murderous process, about the people who spent their final moments standing in the same spot in which I was sitting.
-I thought about how noisy it must have been and how ironic it was that I was trying to be alone in the quiet.
+Here, there are no galleries to explore and, in that moment, I did not want to return to the barrack, the latrine, or the registration building we’d gone to on our previous visit.
+I meandered around the site and stopped before Crematorium II.
+Again, seeking silenced, I moved to the far end of the structure away from the crowds.
+The remains of Crematorium II is one stop on the guided tour, so people frequently came and went.
+I sat there for several minutes thinking about this place, about the organized chaos of this murderous process, about the people who spent their final moments standing in this same spot in which I was sitting.
+I thought about how noisy it must have been and how ironic it was I was trying to be alone in the quiet.
 Finally, I got up to leave.
 Although I didn’t feel “done,” whatever that means, I wasn’t sure what else to do.
-I began to make my way around the crematorium to take the path towards the exit.
+I made my way through the crematorium towards the exit.